-Both legal entities are registered with the Information Commissioner for the United Kingdom and are referred to as EIA in this policy.
-Processing and retention of personal information is governed by the Data Protection Act 2018 and the EU General Data Protection Regulation (GDPR), which came into effect on 25 May 2018 GDPR.
+Registered with the Information Commissioner for the United Kingdom and referred to as EIA in this policy.
+Processing and retention of personal information is governed by the Data Protection Act 2018 and the EU General Data Protection Regulation (GDPR), which came into effect on 25 May 2018.
 You can view our registrations and search for Environmental Investigation Agency.
-Should you be unhappy about how we manage your data you can contact the ICO.
+Should you be unhappy about how we manage your data, you can contact the ICO.

-The website https://eia-international.org is owned and operated by the Environmental Investigation Agency (UK) Ltd.
+The website https://eia-international.org is owned and operated by the Environmental Investigation Agency UK.

 1. How and when do we collect information?

 When you visit the EIA website, sign a petition or become a donor by post, telephone or email, we may collect and process information about you.